 For more information on the 2.4″ PiTFT Raspberry Pi Display HAT Mini Kit with touchscreen support jump over to the Adafruit website for details and purchase options.

 Assembled 3.5″ TFT Raspberry Pi screens with touchscreen support

 If you are looking for a slightly higher resolution display then the PiTFT 3.5 inch Raspberry Pi display that requires no soldering and offers a resolution of 480 x 320 pixels with touchscreen support might be worth more investigation.
 The 3.5″ TFT display is equipped with a backlight on which the brightness can be controlled if required and the current draw is 100mA with the backlight full-on.

 For more information on the 3.5″ TFT Raspberry Pi Display with touchscreen support jump over to the Adafruit website for details and to purchase for $45

-Sparkfun 3.5″ Touchscreen Raspberry Pi Primary Displays Cape
+Sparkfun 3.5″ Touchscreen Raspberry Pi Primary screen Cape

 At 3.5 inches the Sparkfun Raspberry Pi Primary Display Cape has been specifically designed to work with the official Raspbian Raspberry Pi operating system and offers primary display support.
 This QVGA display provides a resolution of 480 x 320 and offers RGB 65K true to life colours with integrated 4-wire Resistive Touch Panel.